Terra: The Hardest Working Satellite in Earth Orbit

 A unique feature of Terra is its Direct Broadcast (DB) capability, which enables anyone with a receiver to download raw MODIS data in real time.
 Today, more than 240 registered stations around the world receive and process Terra DB MODIS data.
 “It’s all the MODIS data packaged in the raw format,” explains Eric Moyer.
 “For a lot of countries that don’t have a space program, it doesn’t cost a whole lot to put up an antenna and capture the DB data and process it in real-time or near real-time so they can see how things are going in their area.
 It’s very beneficial.”

 In addition to DB real-time data, NASA's EOSDIS Land, Atmosphere Near real-time Capability for EOS (LANCE) system provides near real-time (NRT) data for Terra’s MISR, MODIS, and MOPITT instruments (along with NRT data for more than a half-dozen other instruments).
-LANCE data generally are available within three hours of a satellite overpass.
+LANCE data generally are available within three hours of a satellite observation.
 While Terra LANCE and DB data do not have the processing, validation, or quality assurance required for use in scientific research, they are an invaluable resource for managing on-going events.

 The Terra Data Record